AndersDeath/diary2/000-current.md

 # 05 December - Tuesday - Berlin - 441 day of immigration

 So, today I was onboarding in XU stuff.
 I investigated how main things work in their project and also did some minor updates for HR onboarding.
 ADditionally I decided to correct my way as I usually do every year.
 I wrote down some objectives that I need to achieve in the next few months.
 I want to check if I am able to do it.
-Also I got a call from operations1 and they told me that they closed the position and I will not have a final round in Frankfury.
+Also I got a call from operations1 and they told me that they closed the position and I will not have a final round in Frankfurt.